UPDATED AUGUST 2025

 86-years old | Charlotte, North Carolinaicon

 Bessie Flowers, 86-years old, was fatally attacked by her daughter's two pit bulls.
-Flowers was visiting her daughter's home in south Charlotte when the attack occurred.
-Flowers was on the back porch heading into the home when she slipped or tripped onto the dog bed.
-The family pit bulls approached Flowers and began "playing with her."
-This turned into aggression, which rapidly escalated, according to police.
-The victim's daughter was able to pull the dogs off Flowers and call 911.
+The attack occurred just before 1:00 pm, while she was visiting her daughter's residence in 3200 block of Luke Crossing Drive.
+Flowers was on the back porch heading inside when she slipped or tripped onto the dog bed.
+The two pit bulls approached Flowers and began "playing with her," sources said.
+This turned into aggression, which rapidly escalated.
+The daughter was able to pull the dogs off Flowers and call 911.
 In a gasping voice, she told dispatchers, "This is an emergency.
 My dogs attacked and really hurt her.
 Please come!"
-The dogs attacked her face and neck causing fatal dog bite injuries; she died at the scene.
-Because the daughter did not want to surrender her pit bulls to authorities, animal control officers seized them.
+The dogs mauled her face and neck causing "fatal injuries," officials said.
+She died at the scene.
+Because the daughter did not want to surrender her pit bulls to authorities, Charlotte-Mecklenburg Police Animal Control seized them.
 Both pit bulls, a male and female, were later euthanized.
 No autopsy was performed because the cause of death was "clear" as "blunt force neck injuries due to dog attack," the medical examiner's office said. [source citations]

 Date of death: March 28, 2016 Chained: No